xland/vite-electron/README.md

 let win;
 app.on("ready", () => {
   win = new BrowserWindow();
-  vitetron.load(win, "index.html"); //vitetron will be injected automaticly });
+  vitetron.load(win, "index.html"); //vitetron will be injected automaticly.
+});
 ```